jacksleight/coast/README.md

 2. Initialise a `Coast\App` object.
 3. Add middleware to handle the request.
 4. Call `execute` to run the application.

-The `execute` method expects a `Coast\App\Request` object, and returns a `Coast\App\Response` object.
-The `import` method imports all of the request data from PHP's globals, and the `export` method exports the response data to the output buffer.
-It's also possible construct the request data manually, and inspect the response, which is useful for testing.

 ## Documentation